 For your staff, it requires minimal effort.

-With the ability to attach pictures, video, and audio, your staff have all the details to show results.
+With the ability to attach pictures, video, and audio, your staff has all the details to show results.

 7. Stuff needs to be inspected, well, because stuff breaks.

-If your staff spot furniture that’s broken or faulty equipment during their inspection, from a modernized solution’s mobile handheld device, they can submit a work order into your CMMS.
+If your staff spot furniture that’s broken or faulty equipment during their inspection, from your software’s mobile app, they can submit a work order into your CMMS.